Bigtais/java-crypt/README.md

 Notes:
 - The lib/ directory contains the bouncy castle provider that cannot be put in the jar because of signing issues.
 Without this directory, the application might not work correctly.
-- The executable jar is the one with the suffix "SHADED" since this project is using maven shade plugin.
+- The executable jar is the one with the suffix "shaded" since this project is using maven shade plugin.

 ## Work in progress features